VijayRod/demo/container-storage/logs/smb-csi.md

 Here are steps to create a Samba server with a StatefulSet in Linux using https://github.com/kubernetes-csi/csi-driver-smb/blob/master/deploy/example/e2e_usage.md.
 You can file any issues at https://github.com/kubernetes-csi/csi-driver-smb/issues.
-This is generally used with an on-prem SMB server.
+This setup is generally used with an on-prem SMB server.
+For troubleshooting, you can try manually mounting on the node to check for errors using the steps provided in https://github.com/kubernetes-csi/csi-driver-smb/blob/master/docs/csi-debug.md#troubleshooting-connection-failure-on-agent-node.

 ```
 # Replace the below with appropriate values.